Reviews You Can Rely On

 Extra Features

 The variety of feature sets in today's market mimics the wide range of pricing.
 Across all the devices, we tested roughly 1-second interval GPS recording, and a heart rate monitor is a minimum.
 A higher price tag generally equates to more internal software features.
 The most advanced watches have features like flashlights, blood oxygen readings, topographic maps, and a suite of smartwatch-enabled features.
-Some features lend themselves to urban usage, others expeditions into unfamiliar terrain.
+Some features lend themselves to urban usage, while others are great for expeditions into unfamiliar terrain.
 Keep in mind your usage scenario and try to purchase a watch based on the features you will actually use.

 gps watch - the garmin toolset offers great functionality. we love that these...